 - Have I integrated my source material smoothly and effectively by providing signal phrases and/or context for this information?

 - Have I put some source material in my own words as much as possible and used quotes only when necessary?

 - Have I properly acknowledged all of my source material, including paraphrases and summaries?

 When you revise, you’ll want to work to “see” your writing as your audience might see it.
 It’s important to allow some time between drafting and revision to really help you “re-see” your work with fresh eyes.

 The Revision Checklist found below will help you focus on some key issues as you edit.
 There are two versions of the checklist below.
-The first one is for a printable version and the second is for an interactive PDF version.
+The first is a printable PDF file, and the second is an interactive PDF file.
 In some browsers, you may need to download or save this file to be able to utilize all of its functionality.